 Water, Travel and Fire Safety for Pre-School Children

-Young children are at an increased risk for injury and death resulting from motor vehicle collisions, pedestrian collisions, drowning, fires and burns.
+Young children are at an increased risk for injury and death resulting from motor vehicle collisions, pedestrian collisions, railroad collisions, drowning, fires and burns.
 Our programs for young children, known as Start Safe, are designed to give preschool teachers, life safety educators and other safety experts the tools they need to reach preschool children and their families.
-Learn more about water, travel and fire safety for pre-school children.
+Learn more about water, road and fire safety for pre-school children.